software-trizzey/djazzy-vscode/README.md

 Djangoly is open source, and you are free to fork and host your own version of the extension.
 We encourage contributions and feedback from the community.

-However, for the best experience and to access support, we recommend using the official VS Code extension.
-You can signup for free by requesting an an API key [here](https://forms.gle/gEEZdfhWpQyQh2qVA).
+However, for the best experience and to access support, we recommend using the [official VS Code extension](https://marketplace.visualstudio.com/items?itemName=Alchemized.djangoly).
+You can sign up for free by [requesting an API key](https://forms.gle/gEEZdfhWpQyQh2qVA).
 In the future, we plan to introduce paid features to support the ongoing development and maintenance of the extension.

 ## Docs